vanya-ant/VDesign/_gallery/project5.md

 ---
 title: Kitchen
 author: VDesign
-description: The heart of the seaside apartment is this blue kitchen, combined again with the warmth of the natural looking wood shelves.
+description: Modern and stylish kitchen and dining area.
+A bit of scandinavian wind is blowing here.
-year: 2018
+year: 2016
-image-path: /images/kitchen2.jpg
+image-path: /images/kitchen1.jpg
 ---